- Forever chemicals are a group of chemicals that don’t easily break down

 These substances are also referred to as PFAs (per-and polyfluoroalkyl substances), PFOSs (perfluorooctanesulfonic acid), and PFOAs (perfluorooctanoic acid).

-Forever chemicals are a source of anxiety because they have the potential to accumulate and cause negative effects in the environment, in humans, and in animals.
+These chemicals are a source of anxiety because they have the potential to accumulate and cause negative effects in the environment, in humans, and in animals.

-Where can forever chemicals be found?
+Where are forever chemicals found?

 Forever chemicals can be found in a lot of consumer and industrial products, which is why it’s hard to avoid them and stop their spread.